-If any of this information changes, please let us know by calling Customer Service or by mailing a signed written request.
+If any of this information changes, please let us know by calling or emailing Customer Service or by mailing a signed written request.
 Note: You can easily change your PCP in your member account.
-Register or log in to your member account at priorityhealth.com/mapd24, go to "My Plan" and select "My Plan & Spending" and "find a new Primary physician" under current listed PCP.
+Register or log in to your member account at prioritymedicare.com, go to "My Plan" and select "My Plan & Spending" and "find a new Primary physician" under current listed PCP.